Home and Away: Theme song

 The theme song to Home and Away was written by Mike Perjanik.
 There have been nine different versions of the theme song used throughout the years.
 The lyrics remained the same since the show's inception, but a number of verses were gradually cut back over the years due to time restrictions.
 The original version was sung by Karen Boddington and Mark Williams, and was used from 1988 until mid-1995.
 Their version was released as a single in the UK in 1989 and peaked at number 73 on the UK Singles Chart.
 A new version performed by Doug Williams and Erana Clark debuted in 1995 and the opening theme was shortened in 1996; this version remained until 1999.
 From 2000 to 2003, the theme song to Home and Away was sung by The Robertson Brothers and it was the first version to use only male vocals.
 A 30-second updated version by The Robertson Brothers was used from 2004 to 2006.
 In January 2007, a new version was introduced and performed by Israel Cannan, who played the character Wazza in the show.
 After Cannan's version received many complaints from fans, the Seven Network decided to re-record the theme song in April 2007 with vocals provided by Luke Dolahenty.
 A shorter, 15-second version sung by Dolahenty and Tarryn Stokes debuted in 2009.

 From 2010 until 2017, the Home and Away theme song was not used in the opening titles and was replaced by a short instrumental version.
 However, Dolahenty and Stokes' version was still used in the closing credits for international broadcasts.
 In 2018, two new eight-second versions of the theme song made a return to the opening titles after an eight-year absence.
 One version is sung by a male vocalist, while the other version is sung by a female vocalist; in the opening titles, both only sing the last two lines of the theme: "closer each day, Home and Away".
 An extended 30-second version by the male vocalist was uploaded onto the Home and Away website.
+In January 2025, Wade Sellers of TV Week confirmed that the theme song would return that year, but would not be featured in every episode.